What Makes New Orleans So Fun? These Experiences Say It All

 The famous Napoleon House Restaurant in New Orleans, LA, stands at the intersection of St. Louis Street and Chartres Street.
 The building has a historic charm with weathered brick walls and green shutters.

-To soak in the atmosphere at a languid pace, it’s ideal to take a seat here and sip the beverage of your choice (we suggest a Pimm’s Cup, which was invented here) in off hours—not during a mealtime.
-However, the food can be successful, specifically the red beans and rice and the muffuletta (served warm here).
+To soak in the atmosphere at a languid pace, it’s ideal to take a seat here and sip the beverage of your choice (we suggest a Pimm’s Cup, which was invented here) during off-hours, not during mealtime.

 Have a Hurricane at Pat O’Brien’s